No, living on campus is optional for all students.

 Meal plans come in two parts made up of meal swipes and Flex Dollars.

 Meal swipes are a set amount of meals a student can use during the week.
-Meal swipes reset each week on Saturday afternoons and are used at Buddy's, our main cafeteria.
+Meal swipes reset each week on Saturday afternoons.
 Block meal plans are also an option.
 Block plans offer an allotted amount of meals per semester.
 Instead of resetting at the end of the week, this is a running tally.
 Once a student has used the designated number of meals on the plan, the plan is complete until the following semester.